JeFi-314/JumpKing-MouseControl/README.md

 - **Show Cursor**: Show or hide the cursor icon.
 - **Bound Cursor**: Restrict the cursor to the game window (Alt+Tab to switch windows if enabled).
 - **R/L Control**: Enable to trigger Left/Right inputs by pressing jump or walk buttons in the side area.
 Cursor icons update to indicate active R/L control.
 - **Side Area**: Adjust the percentage of side areas used for Left/Right control.
-Black areas always count as side areas.
+The black areas on both sides always count as side areas.
 - **Resize**: Resize custom cursors from x1 to x10.

 ---